ksu-cs-textbooks/cis642-643/content/00-forward/08-643-syllabus.md

 * **Office:** DUE 2216
 * **Phone:** (785)483-9264 (Call/Text)
 * **Website:** [https://nathanhbean.com](https://nathanhbean.com)
+* **Office Hours:** MW 10:30-11:30
 * **Virtual Office Hours:** By appointment via [Zoom](ksu.zoom.us) or MS Teams.
 Schedule a meeting via email or MS Teams Direct Message.

 ### Preferred Methods of Communication:
-* **Chat:** Quick questions via MS Teams are the preferred means of communication.
-Questions whose answers may benefit the class I would encourage you to post in the course Team, as this keeps a public history your classmates can review.
+* **Chat:** Quick questions via Discord is the preferred means of communication.
+Questions whose answers may benefit the class I would encourage you to post in the course channel, as this keeps a public history your classmates can review.
 More personal questions should be direct messaged to me.
 * **Email:** For questions outside of this course, email to nhbean@ksu.edu is preferred.
 * **Phone/Text:** 785-483-9264 _Emergencies only!_ I will do my best to respond as quickly as I can.